 - Fedhas' abilities may seem less powerful than those of many other gods, but they are still more than capable of proving devastating in combat.
 Creating a wall of plants, oklobs, or wandering mushrooms between you and approaching enemies will slow them down, giving you several turns to attack at range in safety.
 A ring of shallow water will hamper attacking enemies, while a ring of deep water will stop them in their tracks (though unless you're playing an aquatic species or are capable of flight or blinking, escaping the ring yourself may be tricky).
-Merfolk especially benefit here, as fighting from water grants them a significant bonus to evasion, while large species (trolls, ogres, centaurs, and nagas) and octopodes are not penalized for fighting in shallow water.
+Merfolk especially benefit here, as fighting from water grants them a significant bonus to evasion, while large species (trolls, ogres, centaurs, and nagas), barachim, and octopodes are not penalized for fighting in shallow water.
 The explosions from giant spores may be unlikely to kill any major threat outright, but the confusion they induce allows opportunities for stabbing, and can insta-kill opponents that wander into deep water.
-Even Fedhas' granted allies are unusual; oklob plants are devastating, and can fire through each other's tiles, but can only attack things within their range, and wandering mushrooms can injure and confuse opponents without poison resistance, but run out of HD after enough attacks.
+Even Fedhas' granted allies are unusual; oklob plants are devastating and can fire through each other's tiles, but can only attack things within their range, and wandering mushrooms can injure and confuse opponents without poison resistance, but run out of HD after enough attacks.

 - Try to use Fedhas' abilities creatively to prepare traps for enemies to blunder into.
-Creating a large oklob plant farm just outside of a branch end will allow you to lure powerful enemies to an acidic doom (bear in mind that as piety is plentiful and fruit is not, it's cheaper to use Rain to generate plants than Growth).
+Creating a large oklob plant farm just outside of a branch end will allow you to lure powerful enemies to an acidic doom (bear in mind that as piety is plentiful and rations are not, it's cheaper to use Rain to generate plants than Growth).
 You can use a combination of Rain and Sunlight to create single tile pathways with deep water on both sides; confuse enemies halfway across to drown them with ease.
 You can even use Sunlight afterwards to dry up the water and claim the loot and corpses.
 Generated water tiles can also be used to create interesting cloud effects; cast Bolt of Cold on enemies in a watery hallway to fill it with freezing clouds, dealing extra cold damage each turn, or Bolt of Fire/Conjure Flame to generate billowing clouds of line of sight-blocking steam.

 - Apart from Sunlight's obvious uses (increasing your accuracy against nimble enemies and drying up deep water), bear in mind that it can also reveal invisible monsters, and that stranding aquatic opponents on dry land is an effective way to defeat them from a safe range (though they may manage to flop back into water if any is nearby).